shurikeagle/some-auth/README.md

 # some-auth

-## Main info
-This crate provides auth logic usually used in API services (user management and repository, JWT with refresh auth) out of the box.
+This crate provides auth logic usually used in API services (user and role management and repository, JWT with refresh auth) out of the box.
 For a more detailed description of the security methods used in this crate see [Security methods](#Security-methods).

 [crates.io](https://crates.io/crates/some-auth)

 Now, the crate is generally focused on async usage, in particular [Axum](https://github.com/tokio-rs/axum).

-This crate optionally (with `axum-auth` feature enabled) advices auth middleware.
-Now there are only two roles available in this middleware: admin and others.
+This crate optionally (with `axum-auth` feature enabled) advices auth middleware where it's possible to allow access both for every authenticated user or only for the specified roles.
-More flexible role logic (with custom roles) will be implemented in the future.

 Now, postgres repository implementation is available (with `pg-repository` feature enabled) to store users and refresh tokens.
 Some features with other implementations (mongo for example) may be added into the crate during the time.